 Canon PowerShot SD1000 Review

-When the initial Canon ELPH was released in 1996 as an APS film camera, its small size and forward-thinking “box and circle” design surely had more appeal than the film format that the little camera supported.
-The Canon ELPH was the first digital camera to handle APS film.
+When the initial Canon ELPH was released in 1996 as an APS film camera, its small size and forward-thinking “box and circle” design indeed had more appeal than the film format that the little camera supported.
+As a result, the Canon ELPH was the first digital camera to handle APS film.

 While APS has become a thing of the past, Canon has carried on the ELPH tradition in its series of digital cameras.
-Even after 11 years, the ELPH maintains its sophisticated and alluring appearance in the realm of digital media.
+Even after 11 years, the ELPH maintains its sophisticated and alluring appearance in digital media.

 Essential Qualities